 Get to know yourself better by asking yourself questions about these and other traits.
 Personal growth is always easier when we approach it from reality.
 Work with who you are, not who you wish you were.

 When you understand yourself well, the things you do make more sense.
 It’s easier to see why something may not have worked for you.
-It’s also a lot easier to plan ahead and have a much higher chance of succeeding in all the things that make life feel so hard.
+It’s also a lot easier to plan ahead and have a much higher chance of succeeding in everything that makes life feel so hard.

 3. Use What You Know to Discover What You Don’t